zeroc-ice/icee/BuildInstructions.md

 system and compiler versions listed for our [supported platforms][1].

-For instructions on how to setup the cross development environment required to build Ice-E refer to [Setting up cross development environment][2] in Ice-E release notes.
+For instructions on how to setup the cross development environment required to build Ice-E, refer to [Setting up your cross development environment][2] in the Ice-E release notes.

 ### Third-Party Libraries